dahanbn/Yet-Another-Launcher/README.md

     "launchers": {
         //
         // under "launchers" you can create at least one named launcher,
-        // it's okay to only define one launcher, e.g. "default"
+        // at least you have to define one launcher with the name "default"
+        //
+        // "default" is used if you launch YAL's default launcher
         //
         "default": {
             //